eftelyasvrdg/doctor-patient-portal/README.md

 - Deployed the **backend** on **Google Cloud Run** with a Docker container.
 - Configured **Google Cloud Scheduler** for background tasks.
 - I downloaded something by accident and erased it, which is regrettably how the deployment process went.
 I had significant problems with it.
 Which I will address below.
+- The reason I liked using Google Maps, or more accurately, Google Cloud in general, was that everything was accessible from its own sources without looking for a different source.

 ### **Problem-Solving**
 - Implemented caching with **Redis** to reduce load on the database.